twrogers1/FirefoxLockwiseDeduper/README.md

 2. In the top-right corner, next to your user profile icon, click the `...`
 3. Choose **Export Logins...**
 4. Accept the warning
-   * Note that password will be stored in plain text - protect this file!
+   * Note that passwords will be stored in plain text - protect this file!
 5. Save the file.
 The default name is `logins.csv`, which the script is expecting.
 Save to the same directory as the `dedupe.py` file

 ## Supported Reports